coding-socks/redists/README.md

 **!IMPORTANT!** `MAdd` will not return a list of results in case of `github.com/mediocregopher/radix/v4` an issue was already opened: https://github.com/mediocregopher/radix/issues/305

+## Production readiness

+This project is still in alpha phase.
+In this stage the public API can change multiple times a day.

+Beta version will be considered when the feature set covers the documents the implementation is based on, and the public API reaches a mature state.

 ## Alternative libraries

 - [RedisTimeSeries/redistimeseries-go](https://github.com/RedisTimeSeries/redistimeseries-go)